New Colorado Springs Special District Policy and Model Plans

 The City of Colorado Springs routinely processes applications including for creation of new special districts, amended plans for existing districts, and authorizations for districts to formally issue debt.

-Included here is the City’s Special District Policy, adopted Model Service Plans for metropolitan districts, and adopted template for initial BID Operating Plan and Budgets and their required annual updates
+Included here is the City’s Special District Policy, adopted Model Service Plans for multiple districts, adopted Model Service plans for single districts and adopted template for initial BID Operating Plan and Budgets and their required annual updates

 - Information about the special district application process and fees (see below)